wasmCloud/wasmcloud.com/docs/ecosystem/wash/plugins.md

 :::tip

-Wash plugins are available starting with version 0.28
+Wash plugins are available starting with version 0.28.

 :::

-Wash plugins are a way to extend the functionality of wash.
-They are Wasm components that can be used to add new subcommands to wash.
-This functionality is experimental, but enabled by default.
-What this means is that we may change the plugin API based on feedback of those using it.
-However, due to the power of the component model, it is very easy to adapt an older version of a plugin to a newer version of the API, likely with no changes to the plugin's code and transparent to users.
+Plugins are Wasm components that can extend the functionality of wash with new subcommands.
+This functionality is experimental but enabled by default, meaning we may change the plugin API based on feedback from those using it.
+The component model will make it very easy to adapt an older version of a plugin to a newer version of the API, with full transparency to users and few if any changes to the plugin code.

 ## Managing and consuming plugins

 ### Installing a plugin

-Installation of a plugin is a relatively straightforward process.
 A plugin can be installed from a local file, a URL, or from an OCI registry.
 This is done by specifying it in URI format.
 Some examples of this follow:

 - `file:///path/to/plugin.wasm`
 - `https://github.com/myuser/plugins/releases/download/v0.1.0/wash-plugin.wasm`